agar1162/OEVP/README.md

 ./update_evp.sh
 ```

 ### 1.3.2.
-If You Made Changes Directly in SSH (⚠️ Not Recommended)
+If You Made Changes Directly in SSH (⚠️ Not Recommended, does not work)
 > *⚠️ Note: Direct development in SSH is not recommended, as npm is not available in the OCF environment.
-This could lead to deployment issues if npm run deploy is skipped.*
+This could lead to deployment issues because npm run deploy is skipped.*
 #### 1.3.2.1.
 If you must push changes made through SSH:
 Assume you have been editing code via ssh on your IDE, follow those steps:\
 **Navigate to the repo directory: Assume you are in home directory (~/), run:**